How to call functions with chat models

 return table_dicts

-Now can use these utility functions to extract a representation of the database schema.
+Now we can use these utility functions to extract a representation of the database schema.

 database_schema_dict = get_database_info(conn)